xonixx/makesure/README.md

 @reached_if <condition>
 ```

 Allows skipping goal execution if it's already satisfied.
-This allows to speedup subsequent executions.
+This allows speeding up subsequent executions.
 Only one per goal allowed.
 The goal will be considered fulfilled (and thus will not run) if `condition` executed as a shell script returns exit code `0`.
 Any `condition` evaluation is done only once.

 Example `Makesurefile`: